 It's hard to find a better school than Texas Christian University if you want to study Real Estate.
 After graduation, Real Estate students usually make an average of $39,764 in their early careers.
 Situated in Fort Worth, Texas, this university is best suited for students who thrive in an urban atmosphere.

 This school also has graduate degree programs for students who need to carry on after earning a bachelor's degree.
 91.0% of freshmen return for their 2nd year.
 Check out some school videos to learn more about what's happening on campus.

 It's difficult to beat University of Northern Iowa if you wish to study Real Estate.
 Based in Cedar Falls, Iowa, this university is a good choice for students who flourish in an urban atmosphere.

 It is difficult to beat CUNY Bernard M Baruch College if you wish to study Real Estate.
 Real Estate graduates from CUNY Bernard M Baruch College receive an earnings boost of approximately 1.1% above the average earnings of Real Estate graduates.
 New York, New York is the perfect area for college students who relish the busy city life.

 It's hard to beat University of Mississippi if you wish to pursue Real Estate as a major.
 Real Estate majors from University of Mississippi earn a boost of approximately 2.4% over the average earnings of Real Estate majors.
 University of Mississippi has one of the largest student bodies in Mississippi.

 Taking into consideration that 70.0% of students at University of Mississippi obtain educational funding, don't forget to complete the FAFSA.
-About 79.0% of the teachers at University of Mississippi Main Campus are full-time and have regular office hours, so they will be more available to help.
+About 78.8% of the teachers at University of Mississippi are full-time and have regular office hours, so they will be more available to help.
 Want to know more about University of Mississippi's campus?
 Have a virtual tour.